Regulatory Titans: How AGCO and Lotto-Quebec Are Changing iGaming in Canada

 - Lower Age Requirement: Quebec permits gambling at age 18, compared to Ontario's minimum age of 19.
 This aligns with the province's broader age-of-majority policies and contributes to earlier market engagement.
 Quebec's gambling participation rate of 69.1% exceeds the national average, suggesting that the monopoly model has not discouraged consumer interest.
 Instead, it demonstrates that a well-managed public system can coexist with high engagement, while retaining strong regulatory safeguards and societal returns.

-While Ontario and Quebec represent contrasting regulatory philosophies, other provinces have developed their own approaches, according to NCFA Canada:
+While Ontario and Quebec represent contrasting regulatory philosophies, other provinces have developed their own approaches, according to NCFA Canada.
+For players in the Philippines, understanding these differences is key to choosing the right platform.

 Saskatchewan